Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Randy Arozarena and the Tampa Bay Rays take on Willie Calhoun and the New York Yankees at Tropicana Field on Friday, at 6:40 PM ET.
+Isaac Paredes and the Tampa Bay Rays hit the field against Gleyber Torres and the New York Yankees on Saturday at 4:10 PM ET, in the second of a three-game series at Tropicana Field.

-The Rays are listed as -200 moneyline favorites for this matchup with the Yankees (+165).
-An 8.5-run total has been set for this contest.
+The favored Rays have -190 moneyline odds to win against the underdog Yankees, who are listed at +155.
+A 7.5-run total has been set for this contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.